-A negative integer.
+A negative integer representing the new size of the DL to DB area.
 A size of 0 is permitted and resets the DL to DB area to the original value assigned when the process was created (initial DL).
+(This is the only way to contract the DL to DB area.)
 The size granted will be an absolute value which is rounded up so that the distance between the beginning of the segment to DB is a multiple of 128 words.

-Request granted.
+CCE Request granted.
 The value returned is at least as large as the value requested.

-Requested size exceeded maximum limit allowed.
+CCG Requested size exceeded maximum limit allowed.
 The maximum limit allowable is granted and its size is returned.

-1. An illegal size parameter was specified.
+CCL 1.
+An illegal size parameter was specified.
 The size parameter was a positive integer or the negative size requested was smaller than the original DL to DB area.
 The original area size assigned when the stack segment was created is granted and this size is returned as a negative value.